will62794/will62794.github.io/_drafts/2020-10-20-inductive-invariance.md

 \end{align*}
 $$

 But are these invariants inductive?
 Well, let's look at the state space.
+If we are using the TLC model checker, we can generate the set of reachable states along with general states of $$S$$ by letting initial states range over a subset of *all possible states* e.g.

+$$
+\begin{aligned}
+    InitAll \triangleq
+    &\wedge x \in -3..6 \\
+    &\wedge pc \in \{``l1",``l2",``l3",``Done"\}
+\end{aligned}

+$$

-We can generate this graph by making the set of initial states range over a subset of *all possible states*.
-Since our variable could range over integers, the full set is infinite, but we can explore a finite portion of it to give us intuition about its structure.
+ Since $$x$$ could range over integers, the full set $$S$$ is infinite, but we can explore a finite portion of it to give us intuition about its structure.
 In other words, we are showing a part of the complete transition relation $$R$$ as opposed to just the set of reachable states.
-The states in red are the invariant $$I_1$$.
+The nodes in red are the invariant $$I_1$$ and the nodes outlined in blue are the reachable states.

 <img src="/assets/simple2-state-graph.svg">

-In this graph it's easy to spot visually why $$I_1$$ isn't inductive.
-We can see that state $$(\mathtt{l3},\mathtt{2})$$ has an outgoing transition that leaves $$I_1$$.
-This aligns with the behavior of the program i.e. if we are in program location `l3` we will take a step to increment $$x$$ regardless of the value of $$x$$.
-If $$x$$ happens to be 2 then this transition will violate the invariant $$I_1$$, even though it held in the current state.
-This can also teach us something about why the program upholds invariant $$I_1$$.
-Since we know that $$l3$$ can be a dangerous program point if we go there arbitrarily, there must be some restrictions the program places on when $$l3$$ can be reached.
+In this graph it's clear that $$I_1$$ is an invariant i.e. every reachable state (outlined in blue) also satisfies the invariant (filled in red).
+It's also easy to spot visually why $$I_1$$ is, in fact, not inductive.
+We can see that the transition $$(l3,2) \rightarrow (l2,3)$$ leaves $$I_1$$.
+This make senses based on the program logic i.e. if we are at location $$l3$$ we will take a step to increment $$x$$ regardless of the value of $$x$$.
+If $$x$$ happens to be 2 then we we will exceed $$2$$ in the next state, violating invariant $$I_1$$, even though it holds in the current state.
+This can also teach us something about why the program upholds the invariant. $$l3$$ is a dangerous program point if we go there arbitrarily, so there must be some restrictions the program enforces on how $$l3$$ can be reached.
 Specifically, if we've reached $$l_3$$ then it must be the case that $$x \leq 1$$, which is ensured by the condition checked at $$l_2$$. $$l_3 \Rightarrow x \leq 1$$.
-Turns out that this is an inductive invariant, and it implies our original invariant...
+Turns out that this is an inductive invariant, and it implies our original invariant..
 (TODO: demonstrate that!)

+If we think about it from a higher level, a program upholds an invariant by always making "safe" steps.
+That is, a program should never take a step that may allow for an invariant violation to occur in the future.
+In this particular program, the only program location that increments our variable is $$l3$$, so that is the main point of interest that we need to make sure we reach in a safe way.
+Before we take any step, we need to be sure that we are not putting ourselves into harm's way of a potential invariant violation.
+This also motivates an intuitive understanding of inductive invariance and why it can always be used to prove invariance.
+If a system does satisfy an invariant, how does it do it?
+In other words, how does it "know" to avoid the invariant violation?
+Well, it must maintain some state throughout any execution that ensures the invariance property will never be violated.
+That is, a program can only make decisions based on its current state, not on its past states, so it must be that each state "protects" the system in a way from making a bad step that would cause it to violate an invariant.